He’s never held office before, but Kevin Cookingham promises to hit the ground running if elected

-FRESNO, California (KSEE) — A political newcomer is promising to bring change to California’s 16th congressional district, trying to unseat a longtime incumbent.
+FRESNO, California (KGPE) — A political newcomer is promising to bring change to California’s 16th congressional district, trying to unseat a longtime incumbent.

 Kevin Cookingham is the Republican challenger going up against Rep. Jim Costa, D-Fresno.
 While he hasn’t held any office before, he said he plans to hit the ground running to bring results to the Central Valley.